2010 DePuy Hip Recall

-The 2010 DePuy Hip Replacement Recall was instituted when DePuy Orthopaedics, Inc., a division of Johnson and Johnson, recalled its ASR XL Acetabular metal-on-metal hip replacement system on August 24, 2010.
+The 2010 DePuy Hip Replacement Recall was instituted when DePuy Orthopaedics, Inc., a division of Johnson & Johnson, recalled its ASR XL Acetabular metal-on-metal hip replacement system on August 24, 2010.

 Background

 The recall came after data from a study indicated that the five year failure rate of this product is approximately 13%, or 1 in 8 patients.
-Even if the defective device is replaced, it can leave behind dangerous, possibly deadly fragments that may not be discovered for years.
-DePuy identified reasons for the failure of the hip replacement system as component loosening, component malalignment, infection, fracture of the bone, dislocation, metal sensitivity and pain.
-Additional complications from the hip replacement system may include increased metal ion levels in the blood, bone staining, necrosis, swelling, nerve damage, tissue damage and/or muscle damage.

 At the beginning of 2011, DePuy Orthopaedics said they were phasing out the ASR Hip Implant because of declining sales, but never mentioned the high failure rate data from an Australian implant registry.
 In March 2011, The New York Times reported that DePuy issued its first warning to doctors and patients about the high early failure rate.
 However, at this point, they still had not issued a recall of the product.
 In fact, they claimed any statements referencing a recall were false.